visym/cap/docs/README.md

 # Overview

 The [Consented Activities of People (CAP) dataset](https://github.com/visym/cap) is a fine grained activity dataset for visual AI research curated using the [Visym Collector](https://visym.com/collector) platform.
 The CAP dataset contains annotated videos of [fine-grained activity classes](https://github.com/visym/cap/blob/main/classification/cap_labels.csv) of consented people.
-Videos are recorded from a wall or ceiling mounted camera viewpoint, containing subjects performing every day activities.
+Videos are recorded from a wall or ceiling mounted camera viewpoint looking down on the scene from above, containing subjects performing every day activities.
 Videos are annotated with bounding box tracks around the primary actor along with temporal start/end frames for each activity instance, and distributed in [vipy](https://visym.github.io/vipy) json format.
 An interactive visualization and video summary is available for review below.

 The CAP dataset was collected with the following goals: